microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-alertconfiguration-get.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
-For general information, see [OData query parameters](/graph/query-parameters).
+This method supports the $select [OData query parameters](/graph/query-parameters) to help customize the response.

 ## Request headers